Arribas/vivado_git_template/README.md

 vivado*
 ```

-This will avoid adding the auto-generated project files with the exception of the TCL write_project script.
+This will avoid adding the auto-generated project files with the exception of the generated TCL project script obtained using Vivado write_project_tcl.

 4. create the following directory structure: